 Reconfigurable computing systems are built from reprogrammable hardware structures and can adapt their hardware architecture to the application under execution.
 This hardware-on-demand paradigm dramatically increases system flexibility and is beneficial for acceleration, for reducing energy consumption, and sometimes even for reducing cost.

 Self-* computing systems can modify their behavior or structure without external control in reaction to changes in the system state or environment.
 Self-* capabilities are studied as a promising paradigm for future computing systems that will have to deal with unprecedented complexity, heterogeneity, and dynamics.

 Approximate computing trades off computational accuracy against reductions in energy consumption, runtime, or hardware cost.
 This trade-off becomes possible since for many applications approximate, i.e., inaccurate, results are indeed good enough and often hard to distinguish from accurate results.

 We also value research into novel technologies driven by demanding applications.
 In the past, we have worked on the classification of EMG signals for prosthesis control, on the use of advanced Monte-Carlo tree search methods for computer Go, and on the optimization of energy distribution networks.

-Over the last years our research has been supported by grants from the Deutsche Forschungsgemeinschaft (DFG), for example through the collaborative research center On-The-Fly Computing (CRC 901), the European Commission (EC), the German Federal Ministry for Education and Research (BMBF), the German Federal Ministry for Economic Affairs and Energy (BMWI), Microsoft, and Intel.
+Over the last years our research has been supported by grants from the Deutsche Forschungsgemeinschaft (DFG), for example through the collaborative research center On-The-Fly Computing (CRC 901), the European Commission (EC), the German Federal Ministry for Education and Research (BMBF), the German Federal Ministry for Economic Affairs and Energy (BMWI), the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), Microsoft, and Intel.